Guest column: Sea level rise a real threat to Louisiana

-The seas are rising and Louisiana has long been the poster child for rising waters due to the combined effects of global sea level rise and sinking land.
-Long-term records from Grand Isle show an average increase in water level of over three tenths of an inch per year from 1947 to 2015.
-That may not sound like much, but for people living on the coast that means the water is 15 inches higher than it was just after World War II.
-Coastal wetlands can fight back against sea level rise and subsidence by building soil through sediment deposition and peat accumulation, but in many areas that effort will be outmatched in future decades by rising water.
+The seas are rising, and Louisiana has long been the poster child for rising waters due to the combined effects of global sea level rise and sinking land.
+Long-term records from Grand Isle show an average increase in water level of more than three-tenths of an inch per year from 1947 to 2015.
+That may not sound like much, but for people living on the coast, that means the water is 15 inches higher than it was just after World War II.
+Coastal wetlands can fight back against sea level rise and subsidence by building soil through sediment deposition and peat accumulation, but in many areas, that effort will be outmatched in future decades by rising water.
 The Draft 2017 Coastal Master Plan is intended to select the best coastal restoration strategies that can sustain existing wetlands and those newly built with dredged material.

-To identify the projects that could do the most good for the coast over the 50-year life of her plan, the Coastal Protection and Restoration Authority (CPRA) needed to think about potential future conditions, including sea level rise.
+To identify the projects that could do the most good for the coast over the 50-year life of the plan, the Coastal Protection and Restoration Authority needed to think about potential future conditions, including sea level rise.

 The future sea level rise ranges used for the draft plan are plausible and were based upon best available science in 2014, back when work on the five-year update was underway.

 Where sea level rise will fall within this plausible range is uncertain.